Rite Aid seeks Chapter 11 bankruptcy protection as it deals with lawsuits and losses

 Rite Aid has filed for bankruptcy protection and plans to sell part of its business as it attempts to restructure while dealing with losses and opioid-related lawsuits.

-The drugstore chain said late Sunday it also has obtained $3.45 billion in fresh financing from some of its lenders, which will help support the company through its voluntary Chapter 11 process.
+The company said Rite Aid stores will continue to fill prescriptions, and customers will still be able to visit its locations or shop online while it goes through its voluntary Chapter 11 process.
+But that process also will allow it to speed up its plan to close underperforming stores.

-The plan will “significantly reduce the company’s debt” while helping to “resolve litigation claims in an equitable manner,” Rite Aid said.
+Going through Chapter 11 will help “significantly reduce the company’s debt” while helping to “resolve litigation claims in an equitable manner,” Rite Aid late Sunday.

-The company also said it expects to receive court approval for several motions it made to support its business.
-Those include paying employee wages and benefits without interruption.
-The company also said it still plans to pay vendors in full.

-Rite Aid Corp. runs more than 2,100 stores in the United States, mostly on the East and West Coasts and has posted annual losses for several years.
+Rite Aid Corp. said in its federal bankruptcy filing that it runs more than 2,000 stores.
+Most of its locations are on the East and West Coasts.

-The Philadelphia company, which is marking its 60th birthday this year, has been cutting costs and closing some stores as it has dealt with long-standing financial challenges.
+The Philadelphia company, which is marking its 60th year in business, has posted annual losses for several years and has been cutting costs and closing stores as it dealt with long-standing financial challenges.
+It has said it expects a net loss of as much as $680 million in the current fiscal year, which will end next spring.

 The company, like its rivals, also faces financial risk from lawsuits over opioid prescriptions.
 Rite Aid already has reached several settlements, including one announced last year with the state of West Virginia for up to $30 million.